Chapter 24

 “You called me,” said the old man to Wilbur, “three days ago.
 Remember?”

 Wilbur’s perplexity mounted… then was suddenly replaced by understanding and relief.
 “At last you’re here,” he said.
-“I expected you to turn up earlier.”
+“I had hoped you would turn up earlier.”

 “Couldn’t,” said the old man.
 “Had to turn up exactly when I remembered doing so.”